Penguin-Scrolls/PenguinScrolls/README.md

 * **Multilingual Support**: Provides data in both Chinese and English to meet the needs of multilingual applications.

 ## News
+[2024-11-20] The multi-turn instances are on the way !
-[2024-11-15] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks., please feel free to contact me at andyfei@tencent.com.
+[2024-11-20] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks., please feel free to contact me at andyfei@tencent.com.

 ## Leaderboard
 Here is the average scores (%) on the four major categories including XX commercial LLMs an YY open-source LLMs.